 Operating Partnership, at the election of the Special Limited Partner.
 During the years ended December 31, 2022, 2021 and 2020, we recognized \$102.3 million, \$204.2 million and \$15.1 million, respectively, of performance participation interest in the Company's consolidated financial statements as the performance hurdle was achieved as of December 31, 2022, 2021 and 2020, respectively.
 The performance participation interest for 2022 became payable on December 31, 2022 and in January 2023, we issued approximately 3.9 million Class I units of the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2022.
-The performance participation interest for 2021 became payable on December 31, 2021 and in January 2022, we issued approximately 7.9 million Class I units of the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2021.
+The performance participation interest for 2021 became payable on December 31, 2022, we issued approximately 7.9 million Class I units of the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2021.
+The performance participation interest for 2020 became payable on December 31, 2020 and in January 2022, we issued approximately 7.9 million Class I units of the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2021.
 The performance participation interest for 2020 became payable on December 31, 2020 and in January 2021, we issued approximately 0.7 million Class I units of the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2020.
 Each Class I unit is exchangeable into one Class I common share.
 Each issuance to the Advisor and the Special Limited Partner was made pursuant to Section 4(a)(2) of the Securities Act.